jofas/blog/content/002-first-time-running/index.md

 It has been almost exclusively weightlifting for me since then, with a few bodyweight exercises and the occasional squash match interspersed.

-Just a few weeks ago then, a friend&mdash;a decent amateur endurance athlete this time&mdash;stayed over for a couple of weeks.
+Just a few weeks ago then, another friend&mdash;let's call him L, like that dude from Death Note&mdash;stayed over for a couple of weeks.
-He asked if I'd like to join him on one of his runs.
+He's a decent amateur endurance athlete and asked if I'd like to join him on one of his runs.
 I politely declined.
 He was adamant and told me, I'd feel great afterwards.
 I yielded and we went running together.